zamboney/meetup-npm/README.md

 group you code

-scopes, in npm, is a way to district your code from anther packages. this is can be use if your package use official NPM and your packages is in a local npm registry.
+scopes, in npm, is a way to district your code from other packages. this is can be use if your package use official NPM and your packages is in a local npm registry.

 ``` javascript